Do all your minor pentatonic guitar licks and riffs seem to sound the same?

 Do you feel like you’re recycling the same ideas over and over again without ever creating anything new?

 If that’s the case, I have good news for you.
 You’re at the end of the first phase of learning how to use the minor pentatonic scale on the guitar and are now ready for the next and more exciting phase of using this scale.

-Learning the minor pentatonic scale has a liberating feeling because it makes it possible, even for an advancing beginner to start improvising licks and solos on the guitar.
+Learning the minor pentatonic scale has a liberating feeling because it makes it possible, even for an advancing beginner or an early intermediate student to start improvising licks and solos on the guitar.

 What most people do when they discover that guitar improvisation using the minor pentatonic scale is not hard is to stick to just one position of the minor pentatonic and play the same dozen guitar licks over and over again.

 This is great – this way you’re practicing how to use guitar techniques in the context of improvisation, a very valuable skill.

 But at this point it’s good to take things a step further.

 In this lesson, I’ll show you how to break out of the box by learning and using all minor pentatonic scale patterns, as well as applying rhythmic and melodic ideas you’re probably not making use of by this point.